ShreyaThapa/v2-ach-api-docs/source/includes/_fundingsrcs.md

 # Funding sources

-Add and retrieve ACH bank account information via funding sources, which are available to the `Customers` and `Accounts` resources.
+Add and retrieve ACH bank account information via funding sources.
 Customers can have a maximum of 6 funding sources.
+Funding sources can be created for both the [Accounts](#create-a-funding-source-for-an-account) and [Customers](#create-a-funding-source-for-a-customer) resources.

 ### Funding source resource